mshudx/skypeforbusiness-web-demo/README.md

 - [ ] Provide consent for all users in the Azure AD tenant
 - [ ] Configure your application

-# Configure the application

-1. Open the solution in **Visual Studio 2015**
-2. Open `appsettings.json` file
-3. Find the `Authentication:AzureAd:ClientId` and replace the value with the **CLIENT ID** from the [Azure portal Active Directory extension](https://manage.windowsazure.com/@scaleddomains.com#Workspaces/ActiveDirectoryExtension).
-4. Find the `Authentication:AzureAd:ClientSecret` and replace the value with a key created for the application in the Azure AD tenant.
-Under the Keys section, select either a 1 year or 2 year key - the keyValue will be displayed after you save the configuration at the end.
-5. Replace the value of the `Authentication:AzureAd:AADInstance` setting with your Azure AD Tenant's domain name e.g. `contoso.onmicrosoft.com`
-6. Set the value of `SkypeForBusiness:Version` to a specific value to your app, eg. `s4bdemo/0.0.1`
-7. Set the Skype Web SDK API keys

-> Alternatively you can save your sensitive configuration values to `secrets.json` file which is ignored by `.gitignore`.

-# Skype Web SDK Production Use Capabilities & API keys
+# Obtain API key from the official Skype Web SDK documentation
-For the API product keys and the supported capabilitites please check the [Official documentation](https://msdn.microsoft.com/en-us/skype/websdk/apiproductkeys).
+For the API product keys and the list of supported capabilitites please check the [Official documentation](https://msdn.microsoft.com/en-us/skype/websdk/apiproductkeys).
 > This sample requires features that are available only in the **Public Preview (PP)** API version!

-# App registration
+# Register your APP in Azure AD
 Skype for Business Online uses Azure Active Directory (Azure AD) to provide authentication services that your application can use to obtain rights to access the service APIs.
 To accomplish this, your application needs to perform the following steps: